Telefunken: History

+In 1911 Telefunken built a wireless station in West Sayville just north of the Long Island Rail Road tracks.
+A 500-foot tower that could be raised and lowered rose from a ball and socket joint atop a concrete foundation.
+It was completed in 1912 and wireless messages could then be transmitted to a similar tower in Nauen 3,500 miles away.
+From August 1, 1914, until April 6, 1917, the United States monitored messages sent over the Telefunken wireless and the United States Marine Corps guarded the station.
+After the U.S. declared war the station was sealed off, the wire fence surrounding it was charged with electricity, and floodlights were placed throughout.
+After World War I it was taken over by Mackay Radio and Telegraph Company and later the Federal Aviation Administration.
+It was demolished in 1938.

 Starting in 1923, Telefunken built broadcast transmitters and radio sets.
 In 1928, Telefunken made history by designing the V-41 amplifier for the German Radio Network.
 This was the very first two-stage, "Hi-Fi" amplifier.
 Over time, Telefunken perfected their designs and in 1950 the V-72 amplifier was developed.
 The TAB (a manufacturing subcontractor to Telefunken) V-72 soon became popular with other radio stations and recording facilities.
 The V-72S was the only type of amplifier found in the REDD.37 console used by the Beatles at Abbey Road Studios on many of their early recordings.
 In 1932, record players were added to the product line.

 In 1941, Siemens transferred its Telefunken shares to AEG as part of the agreements known as the "Telefunken settlement", and AEG thus became the sole owner and continued to lead Telefunken as a subsidiary (starting in 1955 as "Telefunken GmbH" and from 1963 as "Telefunken AG").